 - Voluntary Savings: Participation is optional and allows you to save money for retirement.

-- Flexible Payouts: You can choose between a lifelong pension or a one-time payment.
+- Flexible Payouts: You can choose between a lifelong pension or a one-time payment, with different payout structures interacting with capital gains tax during the payout phase.

 Private pension insurance is a versatile option.
 It’s perfect for enhancing retirement savings beyond mandatory pension schemes.